 Brandon Wade with his wife, Tanya

-VICE: Hi, Angela.
-So SeekingArrangement was started by a guy named Brandon Wade.
+VICE: Hi Angela.
+So, SeekingArrangement was started by a guy named Brandon Wade.
 Can you tell me a little bit about him?

 Show them your wallet, basically.

 Yes.
-And he realized he wasn’t the only one with the problem.
+And he realised he wasn’t the only one with the problem.
 A lot of men who were successful found it hard to commit time and effort to dating.
-He created SeekingArrangement because he realized that there was a community of men out there who could start the relationship through generosity and who would then be able to kind of work their way into a relationship through that.
+He created SeekingArrangement because he realised that there was a community of men out there who could start the relationship through generosity and who would then be able to kind of work their way into a relationship through that.

 So money allows you to learn how to be in a relationship?